By: Subhash K. Jha, IndiaFM

 The older one is 4 ' and the younger is 1'.
 And there's no question of leaving them behind in the US.
 I can't imagine my life without them.
 They'll come with me to Mumbai.

-Looking back at the truckload of your blockbusters are you satisfied?
+Looking back at the truckload of your blockbusters are

 Ask any actor, they'll tell you they've a long way to go.
 To be satisfied with what you've done isn't the way to move ahead.
 There's always something better around the corner.